-The Commission has previously issued Bonds and Notes under the terms of the Senior Indenture that have an equal claim to the Trust Estate with the 2016A Bonds.
-Upon the issuance of the 2016A Bonds and the refunding of the Refunded FRN Bonds, there will be \$4,937,390,000 aggregate principal amount of such Bonds Outstanding.
+The Commission has previously issued Bonds and Notes under the terms of the Senior Indenture that have an equal claim to the Trust Estate with the 2017A Bonds.
+Upon delivery of the 2017A Bonds, and the refunding of the Refunded Bonds, the Commission will have \$5,254,140,000 aggregate principal amount of Turnpike Revenue Bonds outstanding under the Senior Indenture.
 See APPENDIX C - "SUMMARY OF CERTAIN PROVISIONS OF THE SENIOR INDENTURE."
 The foregoing amount includes certain notes evidencing and securing \$200,000,000 in EB-5 Loans.
 See APPENDIX A - "THE TURNPIKE COMMISSION-CERTAIN FINANCIAL INFORMATION" for additional information on the EB-5 Loans.
-Also included in the principal amount outstanding under the Senior Indenture upon the issuance of the 2016A Bonds and the refunding of the Refunded FRN Bonds is \$1,010,815,000 aggregate principal amount of FRNs.
+Also included in the principal amount outstanding under the Senior Indenture is \$1,010,815,000 aggregate principal amount of FRNs.

 In addition to the Outstanding Bonds, the Commission has entered into various interest rate swap agreements with a total current notional amount of \$978,836,000 that constitute Parity Swap Agreements under the Senior Indenture.
 Under the terms of the Senior Indenture, regularly scheduled amounts payable under Parity Swap Agreements, and in certain cases termination payments, are secured on a parity with the Bonds by the Trust Estate.
-See APPENDIX A -"THE PENNSYLVANIA TURNPIKE

-COMMISSION-CERTAIN FINANCIAL INFORMATION - Financial Policies and Guidelines" and APPENDIX C - "SUMMARY OF CERTAIN PROVISIONS OF THE SENIOR INDENTURE."
+See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION-CERTAIN FINANCIAL INFORMATION - Financial Policies and Guidelines" and APPENDIX C - "SUMMARY OF CERTAIN PROVISIONS OF THE SENIOR INDENTURE."